layoutBox/PinLayout/README.md

 ### PinLayout's margins

-PinLayout have methods to apply margin.
+PinLayout has methods to apply margins.

 **Methods:**